 Are you a townie too?
 The capital of Zeeland, Middelburg, has more monuments per square metre than Amsterdam.
 In ‘ganzenstad’ Goes – the City of Geese, , some shops still promote their own brands, alongside today’s giants.
 And over in Zeeland-Flanders, shopping in Slûûs (Sluis) is quite exuberant in flavour.

-While the seven Michelin-starred restaurants represent our culinary top, you’ll also get a fine bowl of steaming mussels at the old building platform Neeltje Jans.
+While the eight Michelin-starred restaurants represent our culinary top, you’ll also get a fine bowl of steaming mussels at the old building platform Neeltje Jans.
 There in the Deltapark Neeltje Jans, you can learn everything about the Delta Works, including a visit to the movable Oosterschelde flood barrier.
 Reckon it’s the Eighth Wonder of the World?
 You’re not alone!

 Over on Schouwen-Duiveland, the Brouwersdam has grown its fame in recent times by hosting music festival Concert at Sea.
 Launched by the Zeeland band Bløf, it now attracts tens of thousands of concert-goers.
 Want a special seat?
 Do like many other sailors: cruise up in your yacht, drop anchor in the Grevelingen, and the music will wash over you.

 Some fun and games are just dead simple.
 In Walcheren, its a laugh a minute at the Tilt the Ring contests in the spring and summer: all you need is a horse, a lance, and a large ring hanging from a rope.
 In Zeeland-Flanders, the traditional game of curled bowls (‘krulbollen’) had made it high on the National Heritage list.
 The exploits of naval heroes such as Michiel de Ruyter and Frans Naerebout are explained in the MuZeeum in Vlissingen, while outside on the main boulevard their statues looking out over the Westerschelde estuary.